 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term patients who experienced functional improvements, such as with activities of daily living.
+This tells you the percent of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with activities of daily living often correlates with superior rehabilitation.

 Scores for New York, NY